• Skip to main content

 • Formal recognition by either their National Olympic Committee (NOC) or Ministry for Sport

-• Have a solid national and international boxing sports programme
+• A solid national and international boxing sports programme

-The National Federations for boxing in Canada, Brazil, Argentina, Germany, Honduras and Sweden have completed the process to become members of World Boxing, the new international federation that has been established to keep boxing at the heart of the Olympic Movement.
+The National Federations for boxing in Chinese Taipei, Pakistan, Bhutan, Fiji and Ecuador have become the latest five countries to join World Boxing, the new International Federation which has been established to ensure that boxing remains at the heart of the Olympic Movement.

-All of the members have completed a rigorous application process to join World Boxing and are deemed to be in good standing and, through their statutes and operating processes, able to demonstrate:
+Chinese Taipei, Pakistan, Bhutan, Fiji and Ecuador have all completed a rigorous application process to join World Boxing.
+They are deemed to be in good standing and, through their statutes and operating processes, able to demonstrate:

 • A transparent and open election process for the appointment of office bearing roles